 Rampart sits between your agent and your system.
-Every command evaluated against your YAML policy before it runs.
-One binary.
+Every command, file access, and network request is evaluated against your YAML policy before it executes.
+One Go binary.
 No cloud.
 No latency your agent can feel.

 Claude Code's --dangerously-skip-permissions.
 Codex's --full-auto mode.
-They trade safety for speed.
+Fast agent workflows increasingly assume full local trust.
 Here's what that actually means.

-Sandboxes block npm install, git clone, and every API call your agent needs to work.
-Rampart allows all of that and blocks credential reads, exfiltration, and destructive commands.
+Sandboxes are useful, but they often block npm install, git clone, and the API calls your agent needs to finish the job.
+Rampart keeps the workflow moving and blocks credential reads, exfiltration, and destructive commands.

 version: "1"